alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 # Definitions

-Further context for several of these definitions may also be found in the rationale section, below.
+Further context for several of these definitions may also be found in the rationales section, below.

 ## Participant